foxcris/appdaemon-telegrambot/README.md

 ### Requirements

-All necessary requirements are listed in the `requirements-dev.txt`
+All necessary requirements are listed in the `pyproject.toml`.